Secure Delivery Playbook

 Hardening involves reducing the attack surface of your server infrastructure by removing components and privileges that you don't need and securely configuring those that you do.
 It also means keeping up to date with the latest security patches that are relevant to your environment.
 Where appropriate, consider using cloud services that address many of the lower-level hardening requirements for you.
 Keep in mind, however, that using cloud services doesn't entirely remove the need for infrastructure hardening, but it can reduce the amount of effort on your part.

-All infrastructure should be hardened according to vendor and industry guidelines, where available, including CIS benchmarks and product specific security guides (e.g. AWS, Kubernetes, Docker, etc.).
+All infrastructure should be hardened according to vendor and industry guidelines, where available, including and product specific security guides (e.g. AWS, Kubernetes, Docker, etc.).
 Hardening should be applied to all infrastructure, including virtual machines, containers, language runtimes, and any cloud infrastructure / services that you may be using.
 For example, S3 buckets should be hardened to prevent accidental public access.

 Infrastructure hardening is not a one-off event, but should rather be driven by an automated set of rules to validate that it meets your requirements.
 These checks should be run on a regular basis to detect when the infrastructure drifts from the intended configuration, and before any changes are promoted through environments to identify regressions.